Community Information - COVID-19

 Services and events

-- All bin collections (please ensure bins are easily accessible to minimise the need for drivers to get out of the vehicle).
+- All bin collections (please ensure bins are easily accessible to minimise the need for drivers to get out of the vehicle)

-- Planning permits
+- Issuance of planning permits

-- Aged and disability service including:
+- Aged and disability services including:

 - Personal care